Polymyalgia Rheumatica (PMR)

 - Find a local Rheumatologist in your town

-- Polymyalgia rheumatica causes pain and stiffness in muscles and joints.
+- Polymyalgia rheumatica (PMR) is a disease that causes pain and stiffness in muscles and joints.

-- Polymyalgia rheumatica is diagnosed by characteristic symptoms associated with abnormal blood testing for inflammation.
+- PMR is diagnosed by characteristic symptoms associated with abnormal blood testing for inflammation.

-- Polymyalgia rheumatica is treated with low doses of cortisone medications.
+- Treatment of the disease involves taking low doses of cortisone medications.

 What is polymyalgia rheumatica?

-Polymyalgia rheumatica is a disorder of the muscles and joints characterized by muscle pain and stiffness, affecting both sides of the body, and involving the shoulders, arms, neck, and buttock areas.
-Patients with polymyalgia rheumatica are typically over 50 years of age.
+Polymyalgia rheumatica is a disease of the muscles and joints characterized by muscle pain and stiffness, affecting both sides of the body, and involving the shoulders, arms, neck, and buttock areas.
+People with the disease are typically over 50 years of age.
 Polymyalgia rheumatica is abbreviated PMR.

 What are polymyalgia rheumatica causes and risk factors?

-The cause of polymyalgia rheumatica is not known.
+The cause of the condition is not known.
 Recent research has indicated that genetic (inherited) risk factors play a role in who becomes afflicted with the illness.
 Theories have included viral stimulation of the immune system in genetically susceptible individuals.
-Rarely, polymyalgia rheumatica is associated with a cancer.
+Rarely, the disease is associated with a cancer.
 In this setting, the cancer may be initiating an inflammatory immune response to cause the polymyalgia rheumatica symptoms.

 What are symptoms and signs of polymyalgia rheumatica?

-The onset of the illness can be sudden.
+The onset of the disease can be sudden.
 A patient may have a healthy history until awakening one morning with stiffness and pain of muscles and joints throughout the body.
 These pains can lead to a sensation of weakness and loss of function.
-Sometimes there is also muscle tenderness.
-These symptoms persist and are often accompanied by an intense sensation of fatigue.
-Some patients notice a gradual loss of appetite, weight, and energy.
+Sometimes there is also muscle tenderness with PMR.
+These symptoms persist and often include an intense sensation of fatigue.
+Some patients notice a gradual loss of appetite accompanied by weight loss and lack of energy.
 Depression can occur.

-The diagnosis of polymyalgia rheumatica is suggested by the history and physical examination.
+The diagnosis of the disorder is suggested by the health history and physical examination.
 The doctor frequently notes muscle tenderness and that the motion of the shoulders is limited by pain.
 The joints are usually not swollen.
 However, swelling of the small joints of the hands, wrists, and/or knees can occur.
 Blood testing for inflammation is generally abnormal, as indicated by a significant elevation in the erythrocyte sedimentation rate (sed rate or ESR) and/or C-reactive protein.
-There are no specific tests, however, for polymyalgia rheumatica and X-rays are normal.
+There are no specific tests, however, for the condition and X-rays are normal.
 The diagnosis is based on the characteristic history of persisting muscle and joint pain and stiffness associated with elevated blood tests for inflammation, such as the ESR.
 It is also not unusual for patients to have slight elevations of liver blood tests.